Should You Buy or Rent Welding Equipment?

-Leading rental houses and welding supply distributors recognize the need to offer the latest welding technology to help their customers work more efficiently.
+Leading rental houses and welding supply distributors recognize the need to offer the latest welding technology.
 There is a wide variety of welding equipment available to rent.
 Most rental houses will carry TIG, MIG, multiprocess and engine-driven welders as well as cutting equipment.

 Welding technology continues to evolve quickly, so renting can be a good way to try the most recent advancements.
 For example, ArcReach® technology from Miller Electric Mfg.
 LLC is available in many engine-driven welder/generators as well as XMT® 350 FieldPro™ inverter welders.
-With this technology, welders can adjust welding processes and parameters right at the spot of the weld using the wire feeder or remote — eliminating the need to walk back to the power source to make adjustments.
+With this technology, welders can adjust welding processes and parameters right at the weld using the wire feeder or remote.
+This eliminates the need to walk back to the power source to make adjustments.
 This saves significant time and money on the jobsite.

 Working with an up-to-date rental house or welding supply distributor allows you to gain experience with new equipment before buying it, and to make head-to-head comparisons before purchase.
-Leasing is another option offered by some rental companies that can help you stay in step with new technologies and equipment.
+Leasing is another option that can help you stay in step with new technologies and equipment.

 Industry trends may also dictate equipment needs.
-As more experienced welders retire, less experienced welders are entering the workforce, and these welders often have been exposed to new technology in schools and training centers.
+As more experienced welders retire, less experienced welders are entering the workforce.
+These welders often have been exposed to new technology in schools and training centers.
 As a result, you may need access to new technology to meet the demands of a more tech-savvy generation.